Dear MendMeShop,

 If you have arthroscopic surgery you will generally be under some type of anesthesia, most are completed in day surgery and do not require an overnight stay.
 Generally you will be able to your start rehabilitation soon after surgery and return to normal activities within 6 weeks - 4 months after surgery.
 These surgeries do not cure osteoarthritis of the knee, however they will permit you to maintain and participate in an active lifestyle.

 Although arthroscopic surgery has been a popular treatment for osteoarthritis, a study completed at the University of Western Ontario and the Lawson Health Research Institute in Canada challenges its effectiveness.
 In the study, published in the September 11, 2008 issue of The New England Journal of Medicine, researchers treated 2 groups of osteoarthritis patients with medication and physical therapy.
 1 of these groups also underwent arthroscopic surgery.
 Patients of each group reported comparable improvements in pain, movement and function suggesting surgery had no additional therapeutic value over non-surgical methods.
-Although arthroscopic surgery may be useful for patients with ACL or meniscal tears, researchers recommend osteoarthritis patients pursue conservative treatment methods before resorting surgery.
+Although arthroscopic surgery may be useful for patients with ACL or meniscal tears, researchers recommend osteoarthritis patients pursue conservative treatment methods before resorting to surgery.

 Tibial Osteotomy

-A Tibial Osteotomy surgery involves:
+Undergoing Tibial Osteotomy surgery involves:

 • Cutting the upper part of the shinbone (tibia) on the outside (lateral side) and removing a wedge of bone, which changes the angle of the joint, and realigns the knee.